archerydwd/blog/README.md

   end.
 ```

-The above create action has two versions, one is for displaying the create page, and one is for processing the
+The above create action has two versions, one for displaying the create page, and one for processing the
 posted data from the create page.
 It extracts the information by use of Req:post_param() and then creates a
 new article with the article:new() method and then saves it with the :save() method.

-If it saves ok, then a redirect occurs to view that article.
-Otherwise we get an error because the validation_tests in the model have failed, again this is explained in the adding validation section.
+If it successfully saves, then a redirect occurs to view that article.
+Otherwise, we get an error because the validation_tests in the model have failed.
+This is explained in the adding validation section.

-Now navigate to: http://localhost:8001/articles/create.
+The next step is to navigate to: http://localhost:8001/articles/create.
 You should see a form for creating the articles.
 Submit a few.
 You should see them displayed individually and they should display in the list of articles on the index page.

+=
-**Deleting an article**
+###Deleting an article

 To delete an article we need to update the src/view/articles/index.html page to include a link to
 delete as per the following:

 ```
 ...
     <th>Text</th>